veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 \end{array}\right).
 \end{align*}
 ```
-Furthermore, any elliptical polarization state can be written as the sum of two circular polarization states, one right- and the other left-circular polarised:
+Furthermore, any elliptical polarization state can be written as the sum of two circular polarization states, one right- and the other left-circular polarized:

 ```{math}
 :label: eq.JEllipsCirc